-• Discussion with pupil
+- Discussion with pupil

 - Class/form teacher/ parental liaison

-- Behaviour and Wellbeing Referral Form (Appendix 9)
+- Behaviour and Wellbeing Referral Form (Appendix 4)

 - Support from Assistant Headteacher

 - Referral to Head of School

-- BSP Behaviour support plan (Appendix 1)

-- PSP- Personal Support Plan (Appendix 2)

-BSPs/PSPs can only be effective if staff have ownership of them.
+Wellbeing Support Plans (WSP) can only be effective if staff have ownership of them.
 Class teams will be involved in their development and implementations.
 All staff must be fully informed of relevant procedures in order to ensure continuity across all settings and training must be available to address their needs.

-Wherever possible, pupils should be involved in the development and implementation of their BSPs/PSPs.
+Wherever possible, pupils should be involved in the development and implementation of their WSP.
 Positive expectations have a positive effect on the behaviour of others.
 Every pupil is of equal value and deserving of the same respect.

-Recording of challenging behaviours (Appendix 2) in order to monitor pupils and providing information to parents/carers and providing appropriate pupil support when required.
+Recording of challenging behaviours in order to monitor pupils and providing information to parents/carers and providing appropriate pupil support when required.